 Introduction to Building Blocks

-Blackboard Building Blocks, a key component of Blackboard Learn’s open architecture, allow you to enhance the online education experience for your students and faculty.
+Blackboard Building Blocks, one of several components of Blackboard Learn’s open architecture, allow you to enhance the online education experience for your students and faculty.
 You may assemble a solution of homegrown, commercial and open source software and tools using Blackboard Building Blocks that best meets your needs whether it is a discipline-specific tool, an integration to a homegrown application or other enterprise application, or seamless integration to a subscription database at your library.

 Through Blackboard Building Blocks, developers can create sharable, re-usable web applications that can be deployed on Blackboard Learn.
 This open architecture ensures that you can:

 - extend Blackboard Learn and incorporate new functionality